Domestic Violence Awareness Month

 How to get involved

-Use #1Thing on social media to show us what you’re doing to end domestic violence.
-Don’t forget to tag us and follow The Hotline on Facebook, Instagram, Twitter, LinkedIn, and YouTube!
+Don’t forget to use #HealHoldCenter and #DVAM2024 on social media to show us what you’re doing to end domestic violence.
+Be sure to tag us and follow The Hotline on Facebook, Instagram, Twitter, and LinkedIn!